CERINI Family History, Part I

 12. Giovanni Pietro "Peter" Cerini was born about October 2, 1863, in Giumaglio, Ticino, Switzerland, and baptized on October 4 as Joannes Petrus at the Church of Santa Maria Assunta in Giumaglio.
 His paternal aunt Marianna Cerini and Giovanni Piezzi were named as his godparents.

-Peter immigrated to America in 1880 and was naturalized as a U.S. citizen in 1895.
+Peter immigrated to America in 1880, likely with his father, and was naturalized as a U.S. citizen in 1895.
 In 1910 he was living with his sister, Annonziatta, and working as a dairy laborer in Analy Township, Sonoma County, California.[Cen 1910] By 1920 he was living as a hired farmer laborer with the Marino Soldati family on Stony Point Road in Petaluma Township, Sonoma County.[Cen 1920] It is unknown if he ever married or raised a family.

 - Bap 1863: 4 Oct 1863 Baptism, Sancto Mario Gratiarum, Giumaglio Parish, Ticino, Switzerland